Waffle/waffle/Docs/SettingUpDevelopmentEnvironment.md

 c:\source\Waffle\master> build all
 ```

-This downloads thirdparty libraries using Ivy, builds both Debug and Release .NET binaries, all Java code, runs tests and packages a release .zip in the `target` directory.
+This downloads thirdparty libraries using Maven, builds both Debug and Release .NET binaries, all Java code, runs tests and packages a release .zip in the `target` directory.

 Using Visual Studio
 -------------------